syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Annotations.md

 Dim loadedDocument As New PdfLoadedDocument("input.pdf")

-' Flatten all the annotations without popups in the document
+'Flatten all the annotations without popups in the document

 loadedDocument.FlattenAnnotations()